GaraziLS/Home-of-Imagination/Project READMEs Frontend/1-Creating a Navbar.md

 * When seeing the page from the responsive mobile view in Chrome, the log in gets refused.
 Exit the console and log in from the outside to fix the bug.

+* Don't panic if the data doesn't load right away, wait a little.

+* iOS phones can't display the web properly despite media queries.
+Tests confirmed that Androids run it as it should though.

 ## First Steps: Building a Navbar